-- \$CMETH = GAUSWGT - \$VAR, which must be given as a REAL value (e.g 2.0 and not 2), defines the weight given to a neighbour source grid point as proportional to $exp(-1/2 \cdot d^2/\sigma^2)$ where d is the distance between the source and target grid points, and $\sigma^2 = \$VAR \cdot \overline{d}^2$ where \overline{d}^2 is the average distance between two source grid points (calculated automatically by OASIS3-MCT). - BILINEAR performs an interpolation based on a local bilinear approximation (see details in chapter 4 of SCRIP 1.4 documentation SCRIPusers.pdf).
+- \$CMETH = GAUSWGT - \$VAR defines the weight given to a neighbour source grid point as proportional to $exp(-1/2 \cdot d^2/\sigma^2)$ where d is the distance between the source and target grid points, and $\sigma^2 = \$VAR \cdot \overline{D}^2$ where \overline{D}^2 is, for each target grid point, the square of average distance between its source grid points (calculated automatically by OASIS3-MCT). - BILINEAR performs an interpolation based on a local bilinear approximation (see details in chapter 4 of SCRIP 1.4 documentation SCRIPusers.pdf).
 Logically-Rectangular (LR) and Reduced (D) source grid types are supported. - BICUBIC performs an interpolation based on a local bicubic approximation for Logically-Rectangular (LR) grids (see details in chapter 5 of SCRIP 1.4 documentation SCRIPusers.pdf), and on a 16-point stencil for Gaussian Reduced (D) grids.
-Note that for Logically-Rectangular grids, 4 weights for each of the 4 enclosing source neighbours are required corresponding to the field value at the point, the gradient of the field with respect to i, the gradient of the field with respect to j, and the cross gradient with respect to i and j in that order.
+Note that for Logically-Rectangular grids, 4 weights for each of the 4 enclosing source neighbours are required corresponding to the field value at the point, the gradients of the field with respect to i and j, and the cross gradient with respect to i and j in that order.
 OASIS3-MCT will calculate the remapping weights and addresses (if they are not already provided) but will not, at run time, calculate the two gradients and the cross-gradient of the source field (as was the case with OASIS3.3).
-These 3 extra fields need to be calculated by the source code and transfered as extra arguments of the oasis_put (see fld2, fld3, fld4 in section 2.2.7).
+These 3 extra fields need to be calculated by the source code and transfered as extra arguments of the oasis-put (see fld2, fld3, fld4 in section 2.2.7).